Ms Naz Raoof

-Adult and Paediatric Strabismus & Neuro-ophthalmology
+Adult and Child Strabismus & Neuro-ophthalmology Specialist

 Ms Naz Raoof trained as a doctor at the University of Oxford, qualifying in 2004.
 Following her training, the Royal Hallamshire Hospital (Sheffield) and the University of Sheffield employed her as a junior doctor in Ophthalmology.
 There she taught students about the anatomy and physiology of the head and neck, with special emphasis on the eye and vision.
 In 2007, she was appointed to Ophthalmic Specialist Training in Sheffield.

 Ms Raoof has undertaken two post-training specialist Fellowships in paediatrics, strabismus and neuro-ophthalmology, including 12 months at Moorfields Eye Hospital, London and in Auckland, New Zealand, before becoming a Consultant.

 In October 2014, Ms Raoof met with the Director for Consumer Affairs in the European Commission to discuss the threats to children’s vision posed by hand-held lasers purchased via online traders, and to look at ways of preventing further injuries through EU legislation.

 Ms Raoof’s serves the NHS in her capacity as consultant Ophthalmologist at Moorfields Eye Hospital and the Royal London Hospital.